Closed

-Fahey Cabin is a historic structure preserved as a cultural heritage site.
-It is not available for rental or overnight stays.
+Fahey Cabin is a historic structure preserved by the Forest Service.
+It is not available for camping or overnight rental.
+The cabin was restored in 2023 and serves as a historical landmark only.

 National Forest System Roads